KCBA: Switch to The CW

-After Entravision opted not to exercise an existing option to purchase KCBA's non-license assets from Seal Rock, the company entered into a new shared services agreement (not including sales) with NPG in September 2021 and moved its operations back to Salinas from Entravision's studio center in Monterey.
+After Entravision opted not to exercise an existing option to purchase KCBA's non-license assets from Seal Rock, the company entered into a new shared services agreement (not including sales) with the News-Press & Gazette Company (NPG) in September 2021 and moved its operations back to Salinas from Entravision's studio center in Monterey.
 NPG purchased the Fox affiliation and program stream, which moved to KION's 46.2 subchannel on January 1, 2022; simultaneously, the CW affiliation agreement was assigned to Seal Rock for use on KCBA.
 There was no change for cable or satellite viewers.

 On June 21, 2022, Seal Rock Broadcasters filed to sell KCBA for $1 million to VistaWest of Monterey, a company managed by Lyle Leimkuhler, NPG's president and chief executive officer.
-VistaWest owns KIDK in Idaho Falls, Idaho, and KCOY-TV in Santa Maria, stations that—like KCBA—have shared services agreements with NPG stations in their markets and whose historic network affiliations were transferred to subchannels of those stations.
-NPG also holds an option to acquire KCBA from VistaWest.
+VistaWest owned KIDK in Idaho Falls, Idaho, and KCOY-TV in Santa Maria, stations that—like KCBA—had shared services agreements with NPG stations in their markets and whose historic network affiliations were transferred to subchannels of those stations.
+NPG also held an option to acquire KCBA from VistaWest.
 The sale was completed on June 5, 2023.

 Newscasts

 In 1990, Ackerley started a local news department for KCBA, becoming the third source of television news on the Central Coast, with 5:30 and 10 p.m. newscasts.
 The station was able to attract a significant number of employees, including anchor Romney Dunbar, from KMST, which was suffering through a period of ratings and workplace turmoil.
 In addition to actor Jeremy Slate, who served as the station's entertainment critic, Craig Kilborn served as the weekday sports anchor, a precursor to a career that would include hosting SportsCenter and his own late-night talk show.
 Alex Witt, who went on to anchor for MSNBC, also was a reporter and anchor for the station in its early years.
 The station cut back to one hour-long 10 p.m. program in 1991; it reinstated an early evening newscast at 6 p.m. in 1994, using the "family-sensitive newscast" format then being tried at several stations around the country, but dropped the concept after less than a year.

 When the original KCBA LMA with KION ended in 2013, the 10 p.m. newscast moved to KION's 46.2 subchannel as of December 1, 2013.
 KCBA instead began to simulcast the morning and evening newscasts of KTVU in Oakland; that station had long been available on cable systems in Santa Cruz but was dropped at that time.
 By late 2021, KCBA was simulcasting 42 hours a week of KTVU's news output.

-KCBA airs a 10 p.m. local newscast.
+As of 2025, KCBA aired a 10 p.m. local newscast.
+By 2026, it was airing the first 30 minutes of KTVU's 10 p.m. news.